 - Type 2: SPF check will be triggered on any incoming email and will compare the header against any Resource Record if available.

 Which type you want to use is up to you.
 With type 2 the chances of False Positives (emails are being unrightfully filtered) are increased in case the Resource Record contains mistakes or is out-of-date.
 We recommend starting with type 1 and switch to type 2 if necessary.

 Quarantined e-mails can be released in the Control Panel.
-To avoid a Softfail customers may add the sender's IP to their Whitelist.
+To avoid a Softfail, customers may add the sender's IP to their allow list.
 In case of a Hardfail the sender's TXT record has to be adjusted.
 Other exceptions can be specified via the Compliance Filter.